Did Leonardo da Vinci Believe In God?

 During the Renaissance, the main Humanism thought included:

-• An interest in studying literature and art, in particular from antiquity as Greek and Rome
+- An interest in studying literature and art, in particular from antiquity as Greece and Rome

-• Understood non-religious studies were essential and encouraged them.
+- Understanding non-religious studies was essential and encouraged them.

 When we look at these points, I can see how Leonardo could have been interested in the Humanism movement that started during the Renaissance.
 After all, he was a forward thinker.

-The humanist believed in Christianity and God; it was a movement that led the way for the future Protestant Reformation.
+The humanists believed in Christianity and God; it was a movement that led the way for the future Protestant Reformation.

 Leonardo da Vinci was Christian, and he believed in God.
-There is no evidence to show that he did not, and in fact, there is a lot of evidence from those who knew him and his writings that he was religious.
+There is no evidence to show that he did not; in fact, there is a lot of evidence from those who knew him and his writings that he was religious.

 During his lifetime, almost everyone would have at least been or shown to be religious.
 The Catholic church had a lot of control over individuals during this time.
-People would have attended church as it was not cultural but also part of the government.
+People would have attended church as it was cultural and part of the government.
 Leonardo da Vinci would have been no different.

 Anita Louise Art is dedicated to art education, great artists, and inspiring others to find and create their art.
 We love art that uplifts and inspires. #ArtToMakeYouSmile! #ArtToMakeYouHappy!